 - Demonstrated outstanding general academic achievement with particular focus on science coursework.

-- If you anticipate a conflict with any of the dates as listed above, please contact the Education Office at firstname.lastname@example.org.
+Please contact the Education Office at firstname.lastname@example.org if you anticipate a conflict with any of the dates or program requirements as listed above.

-Applications for the Summer 2020 session will be accepted beginning January 2020.
+Applications for the Summer 2020 session will be accepted through Friday, March 6, 2020.